shivanshvermaa/mlops-deployment/README.md

 # MLOps Deployment

 This repository contains the setup and configuration files for deploying an MLOps pipeline using FastAPI and Docker on AWS EC2.
 Each instance is running the ELK stack as well.
+We have implemented CI-CD using Git Actions that get triggered whenever code is pushed on the main branch.
+The complicated CI-CD workflow orchrestration is outlined in the GitHub workflows folder.
+Incase of any issues please let us know as the deployment in AWS revolves a multi step process in multiple services from configuring the Security Groups on the VPC to allow traffic to setting up the Scaling rules in ASG.

+The below explanation is deployment of the services on AWS.

 ## Project Structure